tariq-eden/grants-process/Docs/Admin/UnsortedNotes.md

 ## Date Notes Taken (yyyymmdd) Context
 Notes

+## 20202028
+ICR 0.60 - nine out of the 25 reasonWAgg categories reach this
+- Martin to send info to  update the documentation records.

+Codebook:
+- need to review the descriptions and refocus to capture the new elicitation question.
+- Tagging - could this be used to calculate reasonWAgg?
+- Need to user-test the platform, including those features that have a material impact on the interpretation

+Freetext discussion (rather than commenting on justifications)
+- still need to keep the justifications attached to questions viewable in the platform.
+- Fallon is going to hunt down examples of what this would look like and circulate.
+Github repository
+- set up and ready to be given to the repliCATS group.

+New-person: waiting to hear back from David; position description still in progress;
+- need to be able to do the mixed methods analysis

+Known-outcome claims:
+- Updated in the google drives.
+Need to be merged (Eden) and case classifications (Andy) need to be done then ICR (Martin).

+COVID claims:
+- waiting on source files

+Ethics (UniMelb)
+- Eden to get a handover and do training on new system (Infonetica ERM), then revisit the  original application and update with Phase 2 info (check amendments).
+Related chat in #research_ethics slack channel.

 ## 20201021 repliCATS Phase2 Planning Meeting
 Two main changes (a) single trace claims ~1000-1500; multiple trace claims/networks of claims for the rest and (b) not just replicability but a whole suite of ‘credibility signals’